dperrera/variations/README.md

 The global state feature provides:

+- Familiar React useState-like API with support for both direct values and updater functions
 - Type-safe state management with TypeScript
-- Immutable state updates using an updater function pattern
+- Immutable state updates
 - Access to state from anywhere in your app
 - Independent of variations system
 - Persists across variation changes
+- Compact URL encoding for sharing

 #### useVariation